lkwagner/autogenv2/README.md

 # Examples

-`make_plan.py` will make a sample plan, and `run_plan.py` will run any plan and report on the results.
+`make_X_plan.py` will make a sample plan using X to generate the trial wave function, and `run_plan.py` will run plan.pickle and report on the results.

 # To Do/ideas